 UWIC Education Papers, 1, pp. 39-51.

 I am Professor Emeritus of Language in Education at Cardiff Metropolitan University.
 Previous roles in the university have included Senior Lecturer in Language Education, Director of the Language and Reading Centre, PGCE Secondary English Coordinator and Ed D (Professional Doctorate) Pathway Leader.
-I was Director of Research in Cardiff School of Education from 2000 to 2009, where I worked to build research capacity; also leading on the Education Unit of Assessment for the 2008 Research Assessment Exercise.
+I was Director of Research in Cardiff School of Education and Social Policy from 2000 to 2009, where I worked to build research capacity; also leading on the Education Unit of Assessment for the 2008 Research Assessment Exercise.
 I have 12 doctoral completions and am currently supervising four research students in the School of Education and the School of Management.

 I completed my first degree in English Literature at St Hilda's College, Oxford and an M. Phil in Comparative Literature (French, German and English) at the same university before training as a teacher at the London Institute of Education and subsequently teaching in Secondary and Primary Schools in London, later returning to Wales to work as a teacher educator.
 I have extensive experience of language and literacy education, including in Welsh and bilingual settings, and a long-standing research interest in the learner's voice and in exploring bilingual speakers' metalinguistic knowledge.
 My PhD, awarded by Cardiff University in 1998, was in the field of sociolinguistics, examining the oral narratives, in the language domains of home and school, of young Welsh/English bilingual pupils, with data collected in Welsh.
 I have collaborated with colleagues internationally on this and related areas in language education, as well as undertaking evaluation work for the Welsh Government.